Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

 we represent in a computer is in binary code.
 Let us not explain exactly how this is done and assume that there is such a mapping.
 More interestingly, proofs are also represented as numbers...

+> TODO : notation Gnumbers}

+One key aspect of this is that we can validate / invalidate whether a sequence of statements

 The question of whether a number is in a set could be answered by proving that a specific formula is true for the number x.

 {% raw %}
-$$F \vdash A(x) $$
+$$x \in S_A \iff F \vdash A(x) $$
 {% endraw %}
+Here we have introduced several notations : $F$ is the formal system that we're working with, and
+$A$ is a formula that has a value of True or False for every integer, and corresponds to the set $S_A$ Here, $F \vdash A(x)$ indicates that it is possible to prove that $A(x)$ is True with the axioms and inference rules of F.
+The $\iff$ symbol indicates the provability of $A(x)$ for all elements of the set $S_a$.
+This property is known as weak representability and is very important for what follows, as it establishes a bridge between Set Theory and the formal system.

+Note that now that we can now use formulas as arguments of other formulas thanks to Godel numbering.
+We could for example define the set of all provable sentences, and find a nice formula that can only be proved to be true for the Godel number of provable statements(formulas).
+And so, we define provability as a formula of the language! [^1]

+$$ F \vdash A \implies F \vdash Prov_F(\ulcorner A \urcorner) $$

+[^1]: For the sake of brevity, we'll have to take the existence of that formula as given

+# The Diagonalization Lemma
 With Godel numbering, we can now write equivalent formulas, but using numbers as representations of formulas!

-⌈B⌉

-One key aspect of this is that we can validate / invalidate whether a sequence of statements actually proves the final sentence in the formal system.

-We are working with the same inference system but we are now really talking about sentences within sentences instead of sentences with numbers.
-We can then define provability as a formula in the language!
-We represent the fact that A is provable in F by a sentence with the Gödel number of A as argument : ProvF(⌈A⌉).
-That sentence is weakly representable since if A is provable, we can prove the sentence ProvF(⌈A⌉) by definition.
-TODO : get notation out of there

-The Diagonalization Lemma

 Photo by Pixabay on Pexels.com
 Since we can work with formulas as variables, it would be a shame to stop here.
 It turns out that